 In addition to his work in the UK, Peter has made presentations and participated in many international quality assurance projects in Europe, South America, the USA, Canada, China, India, the Middle East, Japan, Korea, Australia and New Zealand.
 Between 2005 and 2008 he was President of the European Association for Quality Assurance in Higher Education (ENQA) and was one of the principal authors of the original European Standards and Guidelines for Quality Assurance in Higher Education.

-Since his retirement in 2009, Peter has taken on a number of voluntary roles, including Vice-Chair of the Board of Governors and Chair of the Audit Committee of Cardiff Metropolitan University, Chair of the Board of Academic Advisers and Trustee at Richmond, the American University in London, and Chair of the British Accreditation Council for Independent Further and Higher Education.
-He is also a member of the Education Honours Committee and the Treasurer of Little Malvern Priory.
+After his retirement in 2009, Peter took on a number of voluntary roles, including Vice-Chair of the Board of Governors and Chair of the Audit Committee of Cardiff Metropolitan University, Chair of the Academic Committee and Trustee at Richmond, the American University in London, and Chair of the British Accreditation Council for Independent Further and Higher Education (BAC).
+He also served as a member of the Education Honours Committee and the Treasurer of Little Malvern Priory.

 Peter was appointed Commander of the Order of the British Empire (CBE) in the Queen’s Birthday honours list in 2009 in recognition of his services to higher education.
-He holds honorary Doctorates of Laws from the University of Leicester and the former Higher Education Training and Awards Council of Ireland (HETAC), an honorary PhD from the University of Gloucestershire, is a Fellow of the University of Worcester as well as an honorary Fellow of the College of Teachers.
-He is also a Fellow of the Royal Society of Arts.
+He holds honorary Doctorates of Laws from the University of Leicester and the former Higher Education Training and Awards Council of Ireland (HETAC), an honorary PhD from the University of Gloucestershire, is a Fellow of the University of Worcester, and an honorary Fellow of both Cardiff Metropolitan University and the College of Teachers.
+He is now a Trustee of the Educators’ Trust, Chair of the Norfolk Archives and Heritage Development Foundation (NORAH) and churchwarden of Honing with Crostwight in Norfolk.
 He now works, when time permits, as an independent higher education consultant.

-Peter is married to Fiona, a graduate in earth science and they have two sons, Edmund and Hugo.
-They live in Norfolk, surrounded by books.
+Peter is married to Fiona, who has a Masters Degree in Paleo-oceanography and they have two sons, Edmund and Hugo.
+They live in rural-east Norfolk, surrounded by books and fields.